basacul/GCDCourseProject/README.md

 -------------------------------
 This repository consists of the followin files:

-1. ReadME.md
+1. README.md
       This file explains how all of the scripts work and how they are connected

 2. CodeBook.md
-      This file describes the source of the data, the processing of the data, and especially the variables of the output of run the
+This file describes the source of the data, the processing of the data, and especially the variables the tidydata.txt file which represents a data set created with run_analysis.R.
-      tidy_data.txt file.

 3. run_analysis.R
-      This script allows to download the data from an experiment, where 30 participants concluded 6 different activites measured with a Samsung Galaxy SII smartphone and process the data to a text file tidy_data.txt
+This script allows to download the data from an experiment, where 30 participants concluded 6 different activites measured with a Samsung Galaxy SII smartphone and process the data to a text file tidydata.txt

-4. GCDCourseProject.Rproj (REDUNDANT)
+4. tidydata
-      File that is internally used in my RStudio application to work on this project

-5. .RData (Redundant)
-      File that is internally used in my RStudio application to work on this project

-6. .gitignore (REDUNDANT)
-      As the name suggests: ignore it.
-It's just a git file internally used on my workstation
+A .txt file consisting of the tidy data set created with run_analysis.R as output with 180 rows and 62 columns.
+The columns variables are described in the CodeBook.md and only variables names measuring the mean or standard deviation that are clearly specified in the feature help text file were included

 ##How this works
 ------------------